serverlessresearch/srk/examples/gpu/README.md

     $ git clone -b gpu git@github.com:NathanTP/open-lambda.git

 You can follow the instructions in that repo to install.
-You'll also need to configure srk to use that version (see srk/README.md for more details).
+You'll also need to configure SRK to use that version (see srk/README.md for more details).

 # Basic usage:
 First, compile the library: